DLXPlugins/alerts-dlx/readme.txt

 == Upgrade Notice ==

-= 2.2.0 =
+= 2.2.2 =
-Consolidated dark and light stylesheets, saving over 200kb in total size of the plugin.
+Fixing frontend rendering on some themes, and setting max size on SVGs to prevent jumping.